 An important part of life is managing debt and establishing credit early on in life.

 At 18 years old, you probably don’t have any credit history so this is going to make it more difficult to find a place to rent.
-To build credit, you can apply for a credit card or find a co-signer for your credit card agreement.
+To get a good credit score, the best way is to apply for a credit card or find a co-signer for your credit card agreement.

 Make it a habit to use your credit card, and pay for it as soon as it hits your credit card balance.
 This is going to help increase your credit score and build healthy financial habits.